SchokiCoder/hui/README.md

 It is used by hui for textual feedback by default.
 Edit the variable "PAGER" in [cfg/config.h][config.h] to use something else instead.
-To prevent `make install` from compiling and installing courier, remove the "courier" dependency from the "install" branch in the makefile:
+To prevent `make install` from compiling and installing courier, remove the "courier" dependency from the "install" branch in the [Makefile][Makefile]:

 ```Makefile
 install: hui courier